55 Wall Street: Other floors

 In 2006, the five upper stories were converted to a residential condominium development, the Cipriani Club Residences.
 There are 106 condominiums in total, divided into 22 studio apartments, 62 one-bedroom apartments, 11 two-bedroom apartments, and 11 three-bedroom apartments.
 The development also includes the Cipriani Club, a set of private residential amenities that are available only to residents.
 The club includes a library, spa, business lounge, screening room, and hair salon.
 In addition, club members could use the building's patio and ballroom, and the Cipriani Club also hosted wine-and-cheese tasting events.
-When the Cipriani Club Residences were completed, residents were given two years of free club membership, after which they had to pay $5,000 annually.
+When the Cipriani Club Residences were completed, residents were given two years of free club membership, after which they had to pay an annual fee.

-A remnant of the building's usage by the United States Custom House was the jail cells used to detain smugglers and spies.
+Remnants of the building's usage by the United States Custom House included the jail cells used to detain smugglers and spies.
 The basement contained 12 jail cells, which were used between 1863 and 1899.
 Embedded in a wall was a cannonball, a keg of gunpowder, and over 100 rudimentary bombs that were believed to have been armaments for custom house employees during the New York City draft riots of 1863.
-The basement also contains the safe-deposit vault that was formerly on the main banking floor.
-The concrete floor of the basement is 10 ft thick, requiring workers to blast into the floor while they were installing the vault in 1957.
+During the 1900s, an elevator was installed to carry valuables between the basement and main banking floor.
+The safe-deposit vault on the main banking floor was relocated to the basement in 1957.
+The concrete floor of the basement is 10 ft thick, requiring workers to blast into the floor while they were installing the vault.
 The basement includes heating and cooling machinery as well.